jdfoster11/jdfoster11/README.md

 ## 👋  Welcome to my profile.
-I hope you cam here on purpose. 😄
+I hope you came here on purpose. 😄

 <!--
 - 🏡 My name is Jeff Foster and I live in Calgary, Canada.